We Fight for What Matters

 Our team supports legislative and regulatory initiatives for safe perioperative work environments.
 Perioperative nurses deserve surgical smoke-free operating rooms, strong workplace violence protections, and safe patient handling programs focused on injury prevention.

 We protect the perioperative registered nurse’s scope of practice and patient safety by engaging in legislative, regulatory, agency, and other stakeholder approaches to RN education, certification, supervision, roles, competencies, and duties.

-We support the expanded role of the RNFA by actively working to achieve reimbursement parity.
-The position functions in an expanded role, working in collaboration with the surgeon and health care team members to achieve optimal patient outcomes nationwide and yet private payer reimbursement is only guaranteed in 17 states.
+We support the expanded role of the RNFA by actively working to achieve reimbursement parity for RNFAs.
+RNFAs work in collaboration with the entire surgical team to achieve optimal patient outcomes nationwide and yet private payer reimbursement is only guaranteed in 17 states.

 PATIENT SAFETY CULTURE

-We encourage legislative and regulatory efforts to establish an accountable, trusting patient safety culture in the perioperative setting, such as robust whistleblower protections for health care providers and mandatory reporting of safety incidences, such as surgical site infections and wrong site surgery.
+We encourage legislative and regulatory efforts to establish an accountable, trusting patient safety culture in the perioperative setting, including robust whistleblower protections for healthcare providers and mandatory reporting of safety incidences, such as surgical site infections and wrong site surgery.